Introduction -the company Xmas party allowance

 Over the tax year, you should calculate the cost or the total number of events and work out the cost per head.

-Can I reclaim the VAT on the cost of the party or the annual event?
+Can you claim VAT on the Christmas party or the annual event?

 Please be aware that the guidance from HMRC VAT Notice 700/65 states the VAT position.
-You cannot reclaim the VAT element on your annual event or office Christmas Party allowance expenses if only the directors and their partners attend the event.
+You cannot reclaim the VAT element on your annual event or company Xmas party allowance expenses if only the directors and their partners attend the event.
 This is because the goods or services are not for a business purpose.

 On the other hand, you can reclaim the input VAT incurred if the directors and partners attend an annual staff party alongside other employees.
 HMRC’s guidance here is, `we accept that the tax is input tax, and we do not block it from recovery.’